Whyiest/Juice-Shop-Write-up/1-star/privacy_policy.md

 ## Challenge Overview

-**Title:** Privacy Policy
+**Title:** Privacy Policy\

-**Category:** Miscellaneous
+**Category:** Miscellaneous\
 **Difficulty:** ⭐ (1/6)

 The objective of this challenge is to consult the Privacy Policy of the site, which indirectly provides clues about the path to an FTP server.
-The challenge tests a participant's attention to detail and ability to derive insights from seemingly non-technical information.
+The challenge tests attention to detail and ability to derive insights from seemingly non-technical information.

 ## Tools Used